 These little lemon cookies are favorites of mine.
 We start with a buttery sugar cookie dough and infuse bright lemon flavor with both fresh lemon zest and lemon juice.
 The cookies are soft inside with crisp outer edges.
 We finish them with a lovely sweet lemon glaze that I just want to eat by the spoonful!

-Ingredients needed for Glazed Lemon Cookies
+Ingredients needed for Lemon Glazed Cookies

 Here’s what you’ll need to make these lemon cookies:

-How to make Glazed Lemon Cookies
+How to make Iced Lemon Cookies

 It’s so easy to make these lemon cookies!
 With a hand mixer, cream together butter, white sugar, and brown sugar.
 Add eggs, lemon juice, zest and vanilla and mix until combined.
 Add in baking soda, salt, and flour and mix once again.